 The Most Common Metal Roofing Installation Mistakes and Issues

 So you are considering a metal roof for your home, you get on the internet to find and learn about the various roofing companies and arrange to get bids.
 Several of the roofing contractors are now coming by and providing you with bids for the installation of a new metal roof.
-Now, as you review the bids, you wonder why you are seeing such a big difference from one company to another for the cost of the roof installation and you don’t want to make a mistake or poor re roofing decision.
+Now, as you review the bids, you wonder why you are seeing such a big difference from one company to another for the cost of the roof installation.
+You don’t want to make a mistake with roof issues of a metal roof that has been poorly installed .

 1 – Metal Roofing Batches Color Issues